pmoskovi/kafka-learning-resources/README.md

 * Language: [Java, Python, .NET, Go, JavaScript, Other].

 I regularly review submissions to ensure the repository remains up-to-date and valuable for learners at all levels.

+## How I Manage the Resources
+To keep things organized and easily accessible, I’ve implemented a simple, streamlined process.
+All the resources are stored in an [AirTable spreadsheet](https://airtable.com/appEd5VonRN5jjbA3/shrSfBXUa80PzxOY7/tblPu2wGcjJwOKbjP/viwdQPLV4yunwd3Mq), which acts as the central hub for all the content.
+This approach allows me to maintain and update the resources efficiently.
+Whenever there's a change in the contents of the spreadsheet, a script is executed to update this very README.md page.
+This process ensures that the information you see on this page is current and reflects the contents of the [AirTable spreadsheet](https://airtable.com/appEd5VonRN5jjbA3/shrSfBXUa80PzxOY7/tblPu2wGcjJwOKbjP/viwdQPLV4yunwd3Mq).

+Your input and participation are what make this repository a valuable resource for everyone.
+If you have any questions or ideas, please don't hesitate to reach out.
+It is my goal to ensure that this repository remains a top-notch resource for Apache Kafka knowledge.
 Thank you for visiting and contributing to this collaborative effort.
 Together, we can make learning Apache Kafka accessible and effective for everyone.

  Happy Learning!